Senior Retention Exercise (SRE)

 2.Terms and Conditions:

-The terms and conditions stated below are only applicable to senior retention students, who will be in year 3 and year 4 of their NUS study in AY2017/18.
-These do not apply to RC4 students who will be in year 1 and year 2 of NUS study in AY2017/18.
+The terms and conditions stated below are only applicable to senior retention students, who will be in year 3, year 4 or final year of their NUS undergraduate study in AY2019/20.
+These do not apply to RC4 students who will be in year 1 and year 2 of NUS study in AY2019/20.

-- Successful SRE students will sign a declaration agreement about “Minimum Commitment Levels” (listed in Table below) that they will have to fulfil during their retention stay.
-There are limited spaces available for SRE students.
-Hence, students who feel that they will not be able to fulfil the “Minimum Commitment” levels are strongly encouraged not to apply for SRE.
-This will help other eligible waitlisted candidates who are able to fulfil the minimum requirements to get a chance.
+- Successful SRE students will sign a declaration agreement about “Minimum Commitment Levels” (listed in Table below) that they will have to fulfil during their senior retention stay.
+Since there are only limited places available for senior retention students, those who are uncertain of fulfilling the “Minimum Commitment” levels are strongly encouraged not to apply for SRE.
+This will help other deserving candidates who are able to fulfil the minimum requirements to get a chance.

-- The decision to retain senior students will be purely based on the contribution(s), involvement and achievements of individual students during their initial guaranteed stay in RC4.
-This decision will not be made based on the houses they were in during their initial guaranteed period of stay – there is no fixed quota like specific number of year 2 and year 3 students will be retained from each house.
+- The decision to retain senior students will be based on the aspects mentioned in Section 4 of this document.
+This decision will not be made based on the houses they were in during their initial guaranteed period of stay – there is no fixed quota for each house.

-- If the student body elects the current senior RC4 student (who will be in year 3 or 4 of his/her NUS study in AY1718) for the new “College Student Committee (CSC)”, he/she will be retained until his/her service in the CSC.
-Should the retained student holding CSC position resign or quit from CSC before his/her service, then he/she will have to leave the college.
+- If the student body elects the current senior RC4 student (who will be in year 3 or 4 of his/her NUS study in AY1920) for the new “College Student Committee (CSC)”, he/she will be retained until his/her service in the CSC.
+Should the retained student holding CSC position resign or quit from CSC before his/her service, then his/her stay in college will be dependent on the Senior Retention Committee ranking given at the time of processing the application.
 This condition does not apply to CSC members who are not part of senior retention.